-The Schaft Creek deposit hosts a Measured and Indicated Resource of 1,228.6 tonnes grading 0.26% copper, 0.017% molybdenum, 0.19 g/t gold and 1.69 g/t silver and a 597.2 million tonne Inferred Resource grading 0.22% copper, 0.016% molybdenum, 0.17 g/t gold and 1.65 g/t silver.
+The Schaft Creek deposit hosts a combined Measured and Indicated Resource of 1.2 billion tonnes grading 0.26% copper, 0.19 g/t gold, 0.017% molybdenum and 1.69 g/t silver at a 0.15% copper equivalent cut-off.
+The deposit also contains an Inferred Resource of 597.2 million tonnes grading 0.22% copper, 0.17 g/t gold, 0.016% molybdenum and 1.65 g/t silver.
 The above stated Proven and Probable Reserves for the Schaft Creek project are included within the stated Measured and Indicated Resources for this project.

 In July 2013, Copper Fox and Teck created the SCJV to further explore and develop the Schaft Creek project.
 Since taking Operatorship of the SCJV, Teck has incurred costs of approximately $20.0 million on Schaft Creek.

 In November 2015, Copper Fox announced the results of a NI 43-101 Technical Report entitled Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project which suggests it is a technically sound in-situ leach copper project with low cash costs, strong cash flow and a robust after-tax Net Present Value and Internal Rate of Return.
 Completion of a pre-feasibility study is recommended estimated to cost $US16.6 million.

 In addition to the Schaft Creek and Van Dyke projects, Copper Fox holds the Sombrero Butte and Mineral Mountain Laramide age porphyry copper projects in Arizona and 39.5% of the common shares of District Copper Corp., a public company listed on the TSX Venture Exchange who in turn own 100% of the Eaglehead project in British Columbia.